-The Graduate School at Montana State University is decentralized, which means that each graduate program has its own admission criteria, requirements, and processes.
+The Graduate School at Montana State University has a decentralized admissions process which means that each graduate program has its own admission criteria, requirements, and processes.
 It is important that you review department websites and contact the department you are interested in for specific details about admission requirements, department standards, test scores, supplemental materials, and deadlines.

 To find contact information, click on the name of the academic program you are interested in here.